So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 Anyway, the process of RO filtration also removes the beneficial minerals from the water, and most aquatic inhabitants get their minerals through their skin and gills.

-There are two products for aquarium water remineralization that I have been really happy with.
+There are two products with the minerals fish need that I have been really happy with.

 You can easily find both products in your local fish store or online.